alexanmtz/horizon-analytics/chainlit.md

 - knowledge bases

 This would enable a more agentic architecture where the AI can discover and use new capabilities without requiring hardcoded integrations.

----

-## Final Thought

-Most analytics tools focus on querying data.

-Horizon explores a different direction:

-**What if analytics helped users discover the context their data is missing?**

-By combining conversational AI, contextual enrichment, and agent-driven exploration, Horizon moves analytics **beyond the limits of the dataset itself.**